QubesOS/qubes-doc/developer/general/continuous-integration.rst

 ===========================

-This page explains the `continuous integration (CI) <https://en.wikipedia.org/wiki/Continuous_integration>`__ infrastructure that the Qubes OS Project uses.
+This page explains the :wikipedia:`continuous integration (CI) <Continuous_integration>` infrastructure that the Qubes OS Project uses.

 Website and documentation
 -------------------------